Robbbo-T/Ampel360XWLRGA/README.md

 | 54     | **13.3 Certification Systems**              | - **[R](CPT_0_GLOSSARY.md)** (Regulatory Systems) for compliance<br/> - **[S](CPT_0_GLOSSARY.md)** (Software Systems) for documentation                            | - **All Systems** for regulatory approval<br/> - **Maintenance Systems** for ongoing compliance                          |
 | 55     | **13.4 Documentation Systems**              | - **[S](CPT_0_GLOSSARY.md)** (Software Systems) for document management<br/> - **[E](CPT_0_GLOSSARY.md)** (Electrical Systems) for storage                          | - **Certification Systems** for compliance records<br/> - **Maintenance Systems** for operational manuals                  |

-Thought for 4 seconds### Aerospace General Integration System (AGIS) Numbering and Nomenclature System
+# Aerospace General Integration System (AGIS) Numbering and Nomenclature System

 I've developed a comprehensive numbering and nomenclature system for the Aerospace General Integration System that addresses all your requirements.
 This system provides a unified framework for identifying, tracking, and managing all aerospace components and their interdependencies.